 I’ve always loved the LACK, the popular IKEA floating shelves.
 They are neat, uncluttered and are available in a few lengths and colors.
 (I do miss it in red, though)

 It comes with a concealed mounting and holds up about 18-44 lbs depending on type of wall and fastening.
 Which means, you probably can’t put more than a few books and decorative items without it crashing down.
 Unless you add in some reinforcements.

 Nevertheless, it’s still an IKEA classic and one of the most loved, most hacked item in here.
 Let’s see what IKEA hackers have done to their IKEA floating shelves to up the game.

 Rene added a little floral design touch to her corridor by painting an IKEA LACK floating shelf … and since she loves to paint on walls, she didn’t stop at the mounting point.
 See her painted wall shelf tutorial.

-isabelle had an issue finding bedsides to fit her bedroom width. the standard malm bedside tables were too wide. so after looking for several options she decided to use 2 lack stand alone shelves behind the bed.
+Isabelle had an issue finding bedside tables to fit her bedroom width.
+The standard MALM bedside tables were too wide.
+So after looking for several options she decided to use 2 LACK stand alone shelves behind the bed.

-the shelves were exhibited at Liljevalchs Vårsalongen Formbart 2005 and at the Furniture fair in Stockholm Sweden 2004.
+The IKEA floating shelves were exhibited at Liljevalchs Vårsalongen Formbart 2005 and at the Furniture fair in Stockholm Sweden 2004.

-and here, tine engineers this massive bookcase out of lack shelves and adds vertical reinforcements to hold the weight.
+And here, Tine engineers this massive bookcase out of LACK shelves and adds vertical reinforcements to hold the weight.